aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/seriescollection/_index.md

 ### setSeriesNames(number, string, boolean) {#setSeriesNames-number-string-boolean-}

-Sets the name of all the serieses in the chart.
+Sets the names of all the series in the chart.

 ```javascript
 setSeriesNames(startIndex: number, area: string, isVertical: boolean) : void;